América Futebol Clube (RN): History

+In 2026, América lost 18 points for fielding an ineligible player in the first three rounds of that year's Campeonato Potiguar, going from an undefeated first place, with 10 points, to second-to-last, with -8 points, in the championship.
+The club was relegated in the sixth round of the league, after drawing 0-0 with Potiguar de Mossoró away from home.
+Later, the Sports Court of Justice of Rio Grande do Norte state (Tribunal de Justiça Desportiva do Estado do Rio Grande do Norte, TJD-RN) lifted the 18-point penalty for América, applying a fine of R$ 15,000 reais to the club for violating the championship regulations.

 Stadium

 The team played in a 10,900 capacity stadium named Barrettão in the town of Ceará-Mirim while the Dunas stadium was built for the 2014 World Cup.
 The Machadao stadium was demolished in 2011.

 América's home stadium was the Estádio Dr. João Cláudio Vasconcelos Machado (Machadão) stadium, which had a maximum capacity of 42,000 fans.

 Derby

 On June 10, 2006, América beat, by 3-1, its greatest rival, ABC Futebol Clube, in the first derby match played at ABC's own stadium.
 The derby is known as O Grande Clássico (The Great Derby).

 Symbols

 The first color used by América-RN was blue.
 They started adopting the current red and white kit in 1920.

 The first mascot was a "red devil", which was based on the mascot of América-RJ.
 In the mid-1990s, the mascot was changed to a dragon.